sole/gecko/devtools/docs/getting-started/README.md

 # Getting started

-You can use this as a checklist, or click on individual steps to dive into the details and navigate between steps using the left and right arrows once you're in each individual page.

 1. [Get and build the code](./build.md).
 This step takes the longest, so you can complete the following step while your computer does stuff:
 1. TODO Get a Bugzilla account (if you don't have one yet).
 1. Once you can build Firefox, [configure a development profile](development-profiles.md).